-The following table illustrates the amount of compensation payable to each of our NEOs assuming various termination scenarios or a change in control of the company as if such event occurred on December 31, 2022.
-The amounts shown below are calculated as at December 31, 2022, and all Canadian dollar amounts have been converted to U.S. dollars using the Bank of Canada exchange rate in effect on such date (being C\$1.00 = US\$0.738).
+The following table illustrates the amount of compensation payable to each of our NEOs assuming various termination scenarios or a change in control of the Company as if such event occurred on December 31, 2023.
+The amounts shown below are calculated as of December 31, 2023, and all Canadian dollar amounts have been converted to U.S. dollars using the Bank of Canada exchange rate in effect on such date (being C\$1.00 = US\$0.756).
+As noted on page 58, effective February 27, 2024, the terms and provisions of our NEO CIC agreements were amended in several regards, including the amount of severance payable in qualifying circumstances.
+The amounts shown below are calculated based upon the terms of the NEO CIC agreements that were in effect on December 31, 2023, the calculation date, and are not reflective of the terms and provisions of the amended NEO CIC agreements.